Fair Processing and Privacy Notice

 - Review and amend provision of current health and social care services.

-[Your GP will use computer based algorithms or calculations to identify their registered patients who are at most risk, with support from the local Commissioning Support Unit and/or a third party accredited Risk Stratification provider.
-The risk stratification contracts are arranged by [your local CCG/Health Board] in accordance with the current Section 251 Agreement.
-Neither the CSU nor your local CCG will at any time have access to your personal or confidential data.
-They will only act on behalf of your GP to organise the risk stratification service with appropriate contractual technical and security measures in place.]
+Your GP will use computer based algorithms or calculations to identify their registered patients who are at most risk, with support from the local Commissioning Support Unit and/or a third party accredited Risk Stratification provider.
+The risk stratification contracts are arranged by Kent and Medway ICB in accordance with the current Section 251 Agreement.
+Neither the CSU nor your ICB will at any time have access to your personal or confidential data.
+They will only act on behalf of your GP to organise the risk stratification service with appropriate contractual technical and security measures in place.

 Your GP will routinely conduct the risk stratification process outside of your GP appointment.
 This process is conducted electronically and without human intervention.
 The resulting report is then reviewed by a multidisciplinary team of staff within the Practice.
 This may result in contact being made with you if alterations to the provision of your care are identified.